myproject-document/gitlab-elasticsearch-indexer/PROCESS.md

 New versions can be released by one of the maintainers.
 The release process is:

 -   pick a release branch.
-For x.y.0, use `master`.
+For x.y.0, use `main`.
 For all other versions (x.y.1, x.y.2 etc.) , use `x-y-stable`.
 Also see [below](#versioning)
 -   create a merge request to update CHANGELOG and VERSION on the release branch